 A young 12 year old girl (Elizabeth Taylor) with a passion for horses wins a horse in a lottery.
 With the help of a drifter (Mickey Rooney), she begins training the horse for the Grand National steeplechase.
 Directed by Clarence Brown, this is perhaps the greatest child and animal movie ever made with the possible exception of THE YEARLING (also directed by Brown).
 Few films capture that unique relationship children have with their pets and animals and this one does it marvelously with the mush kept to a minimum.
 It's that rarity, a "family" film that adults can genuinely enjoy as much as the children.
 Some claim that Taylor was never better than she is here and watching her touching, beautifully rendered performance, it's hard to put up an argument that it's not.
 Timeless isn't a word I use lightly but it seems apt for this wonderful film which I watched today as a tribute to Taylor who died this morning.
 The lovely score is by Herbert Stothart.
 With Angela Lansbury, Donald Crisp, Reginald Owen, Norma Varden, Butch Jenkins and in her well deserved Oscar winning performance, Anne Revere as Velvet's mother.

 A year in the life of a group of interns at a county hospital in a major city.
-Directed by David Swift (THE PARENT TRAP), this medical soap opera was quite daring for its time in dealing with such provocative issues as abortion, euthanasia, substance abuse and the emergence of women as doctors.
+Based on the novel by Richard Frede and directed by David Swift (THE PARENT TRAP).
+This medical soap opera was quite daring for its time in dealing with such provocative issues as abortion, euthanasia, substance abuse and the emergence of women as doctors.
 But in the ensuing years, countless television programs from DR. KILDARE and BEN CASEY through GRAY'S ANATOMY and PRIVATE PRACTICE have minimized its effectiveness as drama and today it plays like several TV episodes strung together from a standard medical TV melodrama.
 The film seems to want to have its cake and eat it too.
 On one hand, it shows the prejudice toward female doctors by the patriarchal medical establishment yet it asks one of its characters, a nurse (Stefanie Powers) to give up her dreams to become a housewife and mother.
+Still, it remains an effective melodrama with several powerful moments.
 The B&W cinematography is by the great Russell Metty and the subtle score by Leith Stevens.
-The large cast includes Cliff Robertson, James MacArthur, Telly Savalas, Suzy Parker, Nick Adams, Michael Callan, Buddy Ebsen, Anne Helm, Connie Gilchrist, Angela Clarke, Katherine Bard and Haya Harareet (BEN-HUR).
+The film was a big enough hit to spawn a sequel two years later, THE NEW INTERNS.
+The large cast includes Cliff Robertson, James MacArthur, Telly Savalas, Suzy Parker, Nick Adams, Michael Callan, Buddy Ebsen, Anne Helm, Connie Gilchrist, Angela Clarke, Katharine Bard and Haya Harareet (BEN-HUR).

 In 1939 Australia, a prim English aristocrat (Nicole Kidman) arrives in Darwin to force her husband to sell his cattle ranch in Northern Australia.
 When she arrives at the ranch only to find her husband has been killed, instead of selling the ranch she begins to round up the cattle (which have escaped) to take to Darwin to sell and slowly but surely comes to love, not only Australia, but the bi-racial aborigine child (Brandon Walters) and the independent drover (Hugh Jackman) who agrees to help her.
 Baz Luhrmann directs this big (almost 3 hours in length) scale, old fashioned epic.
 There's nothing particularly original about it but there's clearly an affection for the historical romance genre and the film is grandly entertaining.
 Luhrmann's use of soundstage exterior sets, whether by intention or budgetary restraints, actually help the illusion of watching an old movie from the 1940s.
 Fortunately, Kidman and Jackman (mercifully Russell Crowe bowed out) have a marvelous chemistry which makes the romance unforced.
 The child, Brandon Walters, is an amazing child actor.
 I don't know if he's a natural or Luhrmann had to coax the performance out of him but it's probably the best performance by a child actor I've seen since Anna Paquin in THE PIANO.
 The score by David Hirschfelder makes the best use of the song Over The Rainbow since the 1939 film.
 With Bryan Brown, Jack Thompson and David Gulpilil.